 You can ask for a mediator as soon as the social worker has contacted you.

-Legal Aid Family Duty Counsel — Lawyers paid by Legal Aid who can help people with low incomes with their family law issues.
-Duty counsel can give free legal advice, but can’t take on your whole case or represent you at trial.
+Legal Aid Family Duty Counsel — Lawyers paid by Legal Aid BC who can help people with low incomes with their family law issues, and can give free legal advice, but can’t take on your whole case or represent you at trial

 BC211 — Free confidential referrals to help and information — Call 211